hisni/CO225/Project 2/README.txt

 Instrucitons for the Clients
 *********************************************************

-**The client can use the command line to connect to the server.
+**The client can use the terminal to connect to the server.
 **Connect to the to the server using nc command through port no 2000.

 After connecting,